 In this folder delete all the files in the PRINTERS folder to clear possibly jammed print jobs.
 Once these have been deleted, you can right-click the Print Spooler in the Services window and click Start to re-enable the service.

-If this does not resolve your issue it’s likely you have an issue with your printer drivers you have installed for your printers.
+If this does not resolve your issue it’s likely you have an issue with the printer drivers you have installed for your printers.
 Manually update the Driver and make sure you have the latest printer drivers for your printer.

 Trust this works for you!